uzumakiyashwanth/lms-frontned1/README.md

  we can see our courses and all the courses and also our material

 in instructor he can add the courses
+The team Members involved are
+ P.Mani Swaroop (Team Lead)
+ A.Ram Prasad
+ V.Lokesh